 - Put a healthy spin on the traditional sandwich.
 Use 2 pieces of thin whole grain bread and include 2 ounces reduced-sodium lean turkey, hummus, spinach, bell pepper slices, and mustard.
 Add some carrot sticks and light ranch dressing on the side.

 - Mix together some cooked quinoa, rinsed and drained canned white beans, chopped bell pepper, carrots. and broccoli to make a whole grain and veggie salad.
 Toss with some olive oil, lemon juice, salt, and pepper.
 Add a nectarine or some grapes on the side and a small handful of dry roasted almonds, if desired.
-You could also try Quinoa and Avocado Salad with Dried Fruit, Toasted Almonds, and Lime-Cumin Vinaigrette.

 - Make a tuna salad with canned light tuna packed in water, light mayo or mashed avocado, diced celery, lemon juice, and freshly ground pepper.
 Serve it over greens with an apple and nut butter on the side.